-In my daily conversations with breastfeeding mothers, many express their concern that their baby is using the breast as a pacifier and coming to the breast just for comfort nursing or to ‘hang out’, and not actively swallowing at times.
+It’s not uncommon for breastfeeding mothers to express their concern that their baby is using the breast as a pacifier and coming to the breast just for comfort nursing or to ‘hang out’ and not actively swallowing at times.

 Some have even felt judged by other people, even family members, for allowing the baby to do this – as if this is not a good or right thing to do.

-It’s easy to feel overwhelmed if your baby is needing to be near you and at the breast often, but this is normal in biology.
+It’s easy to feel overwhelmed if your baby needs to be near you and at the breast often, but this is normal in biology.

-Babies have an instinct for sucking, and they suck for comfort as well as for food, and it’s lovely to know that your baby will actually be coming to the breast for warmth, security and assurance, as well as just for nutrition.
+Babies have an instinct for sucking.
+They suck for comfort as well as for food.
+It’s lovely to know that your baby comes to the breast for warmth, security, and assurance, not just for nutrition.

-Lots of recent studies are pointing to the fact that breastfeeding itself is actually a dynamic situation between you and your baby, building a relationship and setting the foundation to equip your baby to form positive relationships in the future.
+Lots of recent studies point to the fact that breastfeeding itself is actually a dynamic situation between you and your baby, building a relationship and setting the foundation to equip your baby to form positive relationships in the future.

-If you are uncomfortably full you may feel the need to have your baby close and sucking in order to relieve the engorgement.
-It is a two-way relationship, so know that it is normal to bring your baby to the breast for a whole waft of reasons.
+If you are uncomfortably full, you may feel the need to have your baby close and to suck to relieve the engorgement.
+It is a two-way relationship, so know that it is perfectly reasonable to bring your baby to the breast for a whole number of reasons.

-So contrary to a lot of very old fashioned ideas, which promoted breastfeeding in a regimented manner, with scheduling and unnecessary timing of feeds etc, bringing your baby and responding to his needs is now beginning to be understood as a very necessary and positive thing.
+So contrary to a lot of old fashioned ideas, which promoted breastfeeding in a disciplined manner, with scheduling and unnecessary timing of feeds, etc., bringing your baby and responding to his needs is now beginning to be understood as a vital and positive thing.